2BAB/Seal/README.md

 English | [中文说明](/README_zh.md)

-Seal is a Gradle Plugin to resolve AndroidManifest.xml merge conflicts.
+Seal is a Gradle Plugin to resolve AndroidManifest.xml merge conflicts, powered by [New Variant/Artifact API](https://developer.android.com/studio/build/extend-agp) & [Polyfill](https://github.com/2BAB/Polyfill).

 To be noticed, except the tag removing, any other delete/update features should always consider the "tools:replace", "tools:remove", and other official features that [ManifestMerger](https://developer.android.com/studio/build/manifest-merge) provided as higher priority.